 In this case the transferor must not charge any VAT and the transferee is not allowed to deduct any VAT as input tax, even if the transferor has charged VAT by mistake.
 If, as a result of the transfer, the transferor terminates his/her taxable supplies, he/she must notify the Tax Department within sixty days by submitting an "Application for Cancellation of Registration" (Form VAT 204).
-The form can be accessed through the following link:
+See Section 1.5.